League for Socialist Action (Canada): Origins

-The Canadian Trotskyist movement originated in the late 1920s as the left faction within the Communist Party of Canada.
-Maurice Spector, editor of the Communist Party newspaper The Worker, had been a Canadian delegate to the 1928 Comintern Congress in Moscow when he and American James Cannon inadvertently came across the suppressed platform of Trotsky's Left Opposition.
-Spector was won over to Trotsky's position and returned to Canada determined to build support for Trotsky in the party.
-He and his supporters were expelled 1928 and, with American Trotskyists, formed the Communist League of America and then a Canadian section called the International Left Opposition (Trotskyist) of Canada in 1932.
-Jack MacDonald, the expelled National Secretary of the Communist Party, joined.
-The Canadian Trotskyist movement went through a number of splits and reincarnations through the 1930s.
+The Canadian Trotskyist movement originated in the late 1920s among dissidents in and around the Communist Party of Canada.
+Maurice Spector, editor of the Communist Party newspaper The Worker, was a Canadian delegate to the 1928 Comintern Congress in Moscow.
+At the same congress, Spector and American communist James P. Cannon encountered Leon Trotsky's suppressed critique of the draft program of the Communist International and began to move toward the politics of the Left Opposition.
+Palmer writes that Spector and Cannon "soon came together" after the Sixth Congress and understood that Trotsky's draft program required careful study by trusted supporters who could work toward building a Left Opposition in North America.

+Spector was expelled from the Communist Party in late 1928.
+Palmer describes his expulsion as part of a wider expulsion of avowed North American Trotskyists and writes that Spector's letter defending the Left Opposition was one of the most detailed statements produced by the early North American Trotskyist current.
+Jack MacDonald, formerly the national secretary of the Communist Party of Canada, later joined the Canadian Trotskyist movement.
+In 1932, Canadian supporters of the Left Opposition organized as the International Left Opposition (Trotskyist) of Canada.

-In 1934, most of the Montreal branch and about half a dozen members of the Toronto branch, led by William Krehm, left to form the Canadian section of the Organizing Committee for a Revolutionary Workers Party led by B. J. Field who had led a split from the Communist League of America.
-The Fieldite group, under Krehm's leadership in Canada, published Workers Voice and was, for a time, more active than the Trotskyists but faded away by the outbreak of World War II.
+The Canadian Trotskyist movement experienced several splits and reorganizations during the 1930s.
+In 1934, a group led by William Krehm left to form the Canadian section of the Organizing Committee for a Revolutionary Workers Party, associated with B. J. Field in the United States.
+The Fieldite group published Workers Voice and, for a time, was more active than the Trotskyist organization led by Spector and MacDonald, but it faded by the outbreak of World War II.

-In 1934, the ILO, led by MacDonald and Spector, abandoned its attempts to reform the Communist Party of Canada and became the Workers Party of Canada, which published a monthly newspaper, The Vanguard.
-It became a fortnightly paper in 1935.
-The Workers Party also published a twice-monthly Ukrainian newspaper, Labor News, and a youth magazine called first October Youth and then Young Militant.
+Also in 1934, the International Left Opposition, led by MacDonald and Spector, abandoned its attempt to reform the Communist Party and became the Workers Party of Canada.
+It published a monthly newspaper, The Vanguard, which became fortnightly in 1935.
+The Workers Party also published a twice-monthly Ukrainian-language newspaper, Labor News, and a youth publication, first called October Youth and later Young Militant.

-The party had serious disputes over the Trotskyist movement's orientation to the new social democratic party in Canada, the Co-operative Commonwealth Federation (CCF).
-In 1937, a majority of the Workers Party voted to join the CCF.
-They did so as the Socialist Policy Group, and published the newspaper Socialist Action.
-They were soon expelled from the CCF.
-They reunited with the faction that had opposed CCF work, and formed the Socialist Workers League in 1939 with Earle Birney as the principal leader as Macdonald and Spector had both dropped out of the movement.
+The Workers Party was divided over its orientation to the newly formed Co-operative Commonwealth Federation (CCF).
+In 1937, a majority voted to join the CCF, where they operated as the Socialist Policy Group and published Socialist Action.
+The group was soon expelled from the CCF and reunited with the minority that had opposed CCF work.
+In 1939, they formed the Socialist Workers League, with Earle Birney as a principal leader; by this time, MacDonald and Spector had both withdrawn from active leadership of the movement.